MrBrunotte/worldofshape/README.md

 * Firefox and
 * Chrome

-and I have used their developer tools to check the responsivness on:

-* Iphone 5
-* Iphone 8
-* Iphone X
-* Kindle Fire HDX
-* Galaxy S9
+I have also tested responsivness for portrait and landscape settings.

 ### **Code Check**